 Short answer, hell yes!

 I’ve been thinking about microblading for about a year and a half now.
-Being a teenager in the 00’s I was heavily influenced by the likes of Gwen Stefani, Christina Aguilera and Angelia Jolie with the trend of pencil thin eyebrows.
+As a teenager in the 00’s I was heavily influenced by the likes of Gwen Stefani, Christina Aguilera and Angelia Jolie.
+Basically this was pencil thin eyebrows.
 And yes I admit, I used to shave them off and draw them back on.
-As a result they never grew back and if they did they were sparse, thin and practically non-existent in some places.
+As a result of overplucking they never grew back!
+If they did they were sparse, thin and practically non-existent in some places.
 At 28.. the routine of having to spend 10-15 minutes stencilling them on, filling them in and then making a constant conscious effort not to touch them during the day otherwise they’d come off was getting tedious and quite frankly, a pain in the arse.

-I’ve never liked the idea of getting them fully tattooed on – they seemed too harsh and bold for my taste, and even though the process is very similar the results are very different.
-I’m also VERY fussy about my eyebrows, borderline anal.. they have to be symmetrical, they have to look natural and relinquishing control to someone else who was going to be making them a permanent fixture on my face made me very nervous; but after careful consideration I decided to take the plunge and get them done.
+I’ve never liked the idea of getting them fully tattooed on.
+They seemed too harsh and dark for my taste!
+I’m also VERY fussy about my eyebrows; they have to be symmetrical, they have to look natural and relinquishing control to someone else who was going to be making them a permanent fixture on my face made me very nervous!
+But after careful consideration I decided to take the plunge and get them done.

 It’s basically a semi permanent treatment to define, fill in or completely replace whatever may not be there already.
 A technician uses a tiny blade dipped into a pigment selected for you, instead of a tattoo gun, to place individual strokes onto your brow.
 As a result it mimics real hairs, looks completely natural and lasts anywhere between 6 months – 2 years depending on how you look after them.